alejandro-pedrazaaa/alejandro-pedrazaaa/README.md

 - ⚡ Fun fact **I love documentaries and learn new things 🎥**

-- 🎶 This is the kind of [music that I'm into](https://open.spotify.com/playlist/7JDqDJew1iaTxBbTsAkAOO)
+- 🎶 This is the kind of music I [like](https://open.spotify.com/playlist/7JDqDJew1iaTxBbTsAkAOO)

 ---